Class dates: January 22nd and February 26th

-Our introductory Buddhism 1.0 aims to be a lucid and helpful experience while exploring such topics as the Four Noble Truths and Noble Eightfold Path.
+Our introductory Buddhism 1.0 aims to be a lucid and helpful overview of this ancient path that is both practical and inspirational.
 1.0 has been designed with the intention to illuminate the path for beginners as well as for those who need a refresher course.

 While this course emphasizes the fundamental Buddhist teachings as a life philosophy, Buddhism cannot be divorced from its practice; therefore, students will be introduced to mindfulness, the art of stopping and cultivating joy, letting go, the practice of compassionate listening, and sitting meditation.

 Teacher: Our founding teacher, Senpai Daishin has a knack of making complex concepts simple and easy to understand for those unfamiliar with the core teachings of Buddhism likewise the course’s book, The Heart of the Buddhist Teachings is an insightful exploration of the dharma (Buddhist teachings) that lays out the basics in a clear fashion for anyone to comprehend.

 Book: Students will need to purchase the book, The Heart of the Buddhist Teachings by Thich Nhat Hanh, separately through his/her favorite bookstore or online bookseller.
 We suggest purchasing the book as soon as you register in order to allow you enough time to complete the first reading assignment.

 Assignments: There will be two assignments with guided reading questions.
 Both of them will be emailed to the students.
 Please, try to do as much of the assignment as possible and bring it to the class.
 Assignments have been created to help you practice the teachings in daily living while class-time offers guided instruction on the path and its practices that bring to life Buddhism as a culture of awakening.